 Mould typically reproduces through spores which are released into the air to germinate and expand out in elaborate networks.
-Factors that determine the rate of this growth include amount of moisture, temperature, and availability of food or organic material.
+Factors that determine the rate of this growth include the amount of moisture, temperature, and availability of food or organic material.

 Only recently has mould been identified as a possible cause of adverse health effects.
 Today, certain fungi and mould are known to be responsible for allergies, hypersensitivity pneumonitis, humidifier fever, infections, mushroom poisoning, mycotoxicoses, mucous membrane irritation, and many other ailments.
 A few examples of fungi/mould species that can be hazardous to human health include Penicillium, Aspergillus, Stachybotrys, Paecilomyces, and Fusarium.

 Mycotoxins are poisonous substances produced by fungi and which have adverse health effects on humans.
-They tend to concentrate in fungal spores, and present a potential hazard.
+They tend to concentrate in fungal spores and present a potential hazard.
 When inhaled, spores can begin to colonise in the sinuses and throughout the body, including the brain, lung and gut after a period of time.
 The effect on humans will depend on the type of mould involved, the metabolic by-product of the mould, as well as how much contact there is, the length of exposure, and the level of susceptibility.
-Dangerous mould species include Stachybotrys atra, Aspergillus versicolor, and several toxigenic species of Penicillium.
+Dangerous mould species include Stachybotrys Atra, Aspergillus Versicolor, and several toxigenic species of Penicillium.